 - Co-occurring disorders such as anxiety or PTSD

 Remember that each person may have different addiction triggers.
 However, recognizing your triggers and how they fuel substance abuse can be the key to finally kicking the habit.
-You can do different things to redirect the thoughts or feelings that tempt you to take another dose.
-For example, a New England addiction therapy program and a Cambridge relapse prevention plan can help prevent addiction triggers.
+There are a number of methods for redirecting triggering thoughts and feelings.
+The evidence-based practices and care curriculum introduced at Granite Recovery Centers holps our clients establish effective tools for overcoming addiction triggers and achieving long-term recovery.
 The more strategies you use, the more likely you will overcome the triggers.

 Managing Relapse Triggers to Stay Sober

-Receiving treatment at an outpatient or residential drug rehab center in New Hampshire is a great place to start for a lasting recovery.
+Seeking treatment at an outpatient or residential treatment program is a great place to begin laying the foundation for lasting recovery.
 Even though 40 to 60 percent of those treated for SUD are likely to relapse at some point, seeking an established treatment program like Granite Recovery can put you on track for lasting recovery.